Robified0/Classes/README.md

 ## !!
 Important Note !!
 This datapack is under heavy construction, and only the framework is being developed at this time.
 It is only being developed under Minecraft 1.17+, as it relies heavily on the /item command, which was only added in 1.17!

-**The current build is *playable*, but it's just the Mage at this time, and item crafting is non-existant.
+**The current build is *playable*, but it's just the Mage at this time, and item crafting is a work in progress.

 This is also my first foray into GitHub, so I'm using this as my chance to experiment and get used to the workflows!